iva-c/ZelenaSled/README.md

 While green areas have been proven to improve well-being and reduce stress, noise, and pollution exposure, existing navigation apps rarely consider these important environmental and health-related factors.

-Our app aims to fill that gap by planning **greener and quiter walking and cycling routes** in Ljubljana.
+Our app aims to fill that gap by planning **greener, cooler and quiter walking and cycling routes** in Ljubljana.
 By creating a **smart route planning system**, we offer users healthier and more pleasant paths—balancing efficiency with well-being.

 🧭 **Routing Explanation**